sandialabs/sibl/geo/doc/dual_quad_transitions.md

 ## Hash Table

 * The hash table is composed
-  * 16 stronly balanced templates,
+  * 16 strongly balanced templates,
     * Six templates are unique,
     * Ten templates are non-unique, and
   * Four weakly balanced template,